fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance-application-libraries.md

 Flight Plan Message, the template for the FF-ICE Flight Cancellation Message etc.), in line with the FF-ICE Implementation Guidance Manual.

-More details about this FF-ICE Application Library can be found in Chapter 3.2 .
+More details about this FF-ICE Application can be found in Chapter 3.2 .

 ## Message Data Structures